 Featured Article

-AI Tongue Analysis Accuracy: What the 7 Models Can and Cannot Detect
+AI Tongue Analysis Limits: What the 7 Models Can and Cannot Assess

-A transparent guide to what AI tongue analysis does well, where limits exist, and how to combine AI screening with TCM expertise and conventional medical care.
+A transparent guide to what AI tongue analysis does well, where limits exist, and how to combine AI-assisted TCM pattern tracking with practitioner guidance and conventional medical care.

 By Gabriela Sikorova 📖 3 min read 435 words

-AI Tongue Analysis Accuracy Validation TCM Digital Health
+AI Tongue Analysis Validation TCM Digital Wellness Pattern Tracking

 AI tongue analysis capabilities and limitations